-Following a divorce, when children factor in, child support becomes one of the biggest ongoing expenses parents face.
+Following a divorce, when children are factored in, child support becomes one of the biggest ongoing expenses parents face.
 These court-ordered payments provide for the continued care and maintenance of your children.

-In California, the child support formula takes into account a wide array of financial factors.
-This calculation considers things like:
+In California, the child support formula considers a wide range of financial factors.
+Among other factors, this calculation considers:

-California state law requires the court to follow these guidelines in order to provide uniformity from case to case.
+California state law requires the court to follow these guidelines to ensure uniformity from case to case.

 How Is Child Support Determined?